EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ## Structure of a sitemap

 A sitemap is an xml file, which has an element called urlset, which is a collection of url elements.
 Each url element has a location, in this case its url address, a frequency of change, a priority and other optional elements, such as images.

+A sitemap is a [crucial part of technical SEO]({{< ref path="/posts/guia-de-seo-tecnico-para-desarrolladores-web/index.md" lang="en" >}}), and every site should have one.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>